 - Handle all communications and negotiations with the insurance company

-Our nationally recognized Waynesboro personal injury attorneys have recovered some of the highest settlements and verdicts in the CSRA.
+Our nationally recognized personal injury attorneys have recovered some of the highest settlements and verdicts in the CSRA.
 We’re ready to help your family maximize your financial recovery.

 Ready to learn more about our practice areas?
 Call for a free consultation today.

 The Georgia Department of Transportation keeps track of automobile crashes statewide.
 In 2020, there were 331,797 motor vehicle accidents throughout the state.
 Those collisions resulted in 124,492 injuries and 1,588 fatalities.

 Almost 150 auto accidents were reported in Waynesboro–and over 100 people were injured in Burke County that single year.

 Putting a dollar value on physical injuries can be difficult.
 Any number of things can influence the value of a personal injury claim–and your lawyer will need to evaluate the facts before giving you an estimate.